 Function Calling, on the other hand, facilitates the seamless integration of LLMs with external APIs and pre-existing systems, enabling them to execute predefined functions and retrieve specific data dynamically.
 This capability significantly expands the practical applications of LLMs by allowing real-time interaction with complementary technologies [17].
 For example, in healthcare, function calling has been used to integrate LLMs with electronic medical record systems for automated diagnostics [18], while in autonomous systems, it has enabled real-time data exchange between LLMs and sensor-based control units [19].
 These techniques collectively enable LLMs to operate as the core of complex, multi-component frameworks, bridging the gap between standalone data processing and interactive, context-aware systems.
 In this study, prompt engineering and function calling were pivotal in integrating ChatPPG with prior CV models.
 Prompt engineering was used to structure interactions between the LLM and visual data outputs.

 One of the greatest challenges in using LLMs is the lack of interpretability and transparency.
 LLMs often operate as black-box models, making understanding or explaining their decision-making processes difficult [20].
 Efforts to improve interpretability, such as attention mechanisms and visualizing model outputs, have offered insights into how LLMs process and analyze data.
 For example, Held et al. proposed a multimodal LLM framework, “X-VARS,” which combines visual-language models with precise visual feature inputs to enhance interpretability in football referee decision-making.
 This system explains decisions comparable to professional referees, providing transparency to the processes of the model [8].
-In this study, ChatPPG significantly enhances the transparency and interpretability of the LLM by integrating precise data from computer vision (CV) modules as input.
+In this study, ChatPPG significantly enhances the transparency and interpretability of the LLM by integrating precise data from CV modules as input.
 By incorporating structured CV outputs such as 3D trajectories and player performance metrics, ChatPPG allows for clearer explanations of its recommendations and decisions.
 This integration bridges the gap between opaque LLM outputs and the actionable insights demanded in table tennis coaching and competition scenarios.

 Methodology